ElenaW0703/Predict-Probability-of-Admission-to-UCLA-with-ShinyAPP/README.md

   [![R-CMD-check](https://github.com/Sta523-Fa21/final_proj_skr523/workflows/R-CMD-check/badge.svg)](https://github.com/Sta523-Fa21/final_proj_skr523/actions)
   <!-- badges: end -->

-This project intends to provide a Shiny APP, which is based on a dataset from kaggle and 3 regression methods, to enable users to predict their chance of being admitted to UCLA.
+This project intends to provide a Shiny APP, which is based on a dataset from kaggle and 3 regression methods, to enable users to predict their chance of being admitted to UCLA. \
+Final writeup could be found in *vignettes*

 ## Description